Madhumitamoi/Admin-Dashboard/README.md

 # Admin-Dashboard

-This Admin Panel includes one Dashboard, Three Pages, Four Apps, and Seven fully functional charts!
+This Admin Dashboard is a basically getting everything under one roof, I have created three pages, four Apps and seven fully functional Charts.

+Youcan directly access the hosted application on Netlify-   [Admin-Dashboard App](https://pages.github.com/)

 Tool and Technologies- HTML, CSS, React JS

+## Homepage
+It opens upto a E-commerce pages, which displays